WebMD Health News

-- Fenoglide is contraindicated in patients with severe renal dysfunction, including those receiving dialysis [see CLINICAL PHARMACOLOGY] Fenoglide is contraindicated in patients with active liver disease, including those with primary biliary cirrhosis and unexplained persistent liver function abnormalities [see WARNINGS AND PRECAUTIONS]
+- patients with active liver disease, including those with primary biliary cirrhosis and unexplained persistent liver function abnormalities [see WARNINGS AND PRECAUTIONS]

-- Fenoglide is contraindicated in patients with gallbladder disease [see WARNINGS AND PRECAUTIONS]
+- patients with pre-existing gallbladder disease [see WARNINGS AND PRECAUTIONS]

-- Fenoglide is contraindicated in nursing mothers [see Use in Specific Populations]
+- nursing mothers [see Use In Specific Populations]

 Additional Fenoglide Information